Frequently Asked Questions

 We are an “option” school, which means that students must choose to attend Pathfinder K-8.
 To enroll at Pathfinder K-8, you must indicate Pathfinder K-8 is your choice on your enrollment form during open enrollment.
 Additional enrollment information is available on the district website.

-At the most basic level, Pathfinder K-8 is an alternative school because parents have to choose to attend Pathfinder K-8; we are considered an "option school" under the new Student Assignment Plan.
+At the most basic level, Pathfinder K-8 is an alternative school because parents have to choose to attend Pathfinder K-8; we are considered an “option school” under the new Student Assignment Plan.
 We do not have a reference area and, according to District policy, no students are assigned to Pathfinder K-8.
 Of course, there is a lot more to being an alternative school.
 It means that we teach to the whole child using techniques that are progressive and innovative.
 We balance district adopted curricula with our own teacher-developed curricula that integrates academic disciplines and aligns with standards.
-You can find out more in a message from our principal.

 Expeditionary Learning emphasizes learning by doing, with a particular focus on character growth, teamwork, reflection and literacy.
 Teachers connect high quality academic learning to adventure, service and character development through a variety of student experiences including interdisciplinary, project based learning expeditions.

 Expeditions typically involve field work, are project-based, and provide unique learning experiences.
 Previous expeditions have included: